I hit Claude's usage limit three times in one day last week.

 Most Claude users work the opposite way.
 One chat for a week.
 Same PDF dropped into five sessions.
 Extended Thinking on by default.
 Every connector enabled at all times.

 All of that compounds.
+And here's how to reverse it.

 Part 1: Cowork